shadowbq/matrix.dot.files/docs/README.vim.md

+# VIM

+The `dot.matrix` has two components for VIM.

+* VIM matrix ext bash functions that provide symlinks
+* Homebrew `.vim` symlink with Vundle plugins

+## matrix extension vim

+This extension adds basic symlinks for `vim`, `svi`, and `svim`.

+This is configured in the `.matrix_config`

 ## Vundle

-This repo uses VUNDLE to inject VIM plugins
+This repo also uses VUNDLE to inject VIM plugins for the homebrew linked `.vim`.

 * https://github.com/gmarik/vundle

-When you install a new shell for matrix it will ask to install from command line: `vim +PluginInstall +qall`
+When you install a new shell for dot.matrix it will ask to install all the plugins from the command line: `vim +PluginInstall +qall`

 This is checked in `check_matrix_dependencies func:check_first_vim`